Skip to Content

 • settler-colonial studies and decolonization

-For the past decade or so, my research has focused on how the book and associated ideas about literacy and self-improvement have helped to elaborate settler colonial logic in Canada.
-I’m also interested in how the ideologies of the book and literacy dominant in Europe and North America during the nineteenth and twentieth centuries have been contested, challenged, and revised, both from within settler cultures and by Indigenous Peoples.
+I’m a settler scholar originally from the territory of the Haldimand Treaty, signed in 1784.
+My research examines how the book and associated ideas about literacy and self-improvement have helped to elaborate settler colonial logic in Canada.
+I’m also interested in how the ideologies of the book and literacy dominant in Europe and North America from the late nineteenth century to the present have been contested and revised by Indigenous Peoples.

-I’m cross-appointed to the School of Canadian Studies.
+I’m cross-appointed to the School of Canadian Studies; I serve as the Chair of the editorial board of the Carleton Library Series (published by McGill-Queen’s University Press); and I’m interested in University governance.
 I welcome inquiries about potential supervision from students working in any of the fields I identify under “research interests.”

 Recent Honours and Awards